How to make money with solar

 So if they say it’s a $7,000 PV system, and you know that you qualify for about $2,000 in rebate, don’t expect to be out of pocket by five thousand dollars.
 You were out of pocket by nine thousand, and the two grand rebates have already been taken off the overall price, keeping cash in your money box.

 Anybody in Australia can get that as long as they are a homeowner.
-The rebate was very high a decade ago and is reduced yearly on the 31st of December.
+The rebate was high a decade ago and is reduced yearly on the 31st of December.
 You can get between two and $3,000 in restitution for the average system.

 Your installer will give you closer details on the amount you qualify for the government rebate.
 You can also check out our rebate calculator to know the available amount.